Trifoia/wordpress-shaka-player/shaka-player/readme.txt

 - "source" - The source for the main video manifest

 Optional Attributes
-- "width" - Default "640".
-The width to make the video player
+- "width" - The width to make the video player
-- "poster" - Default "//shaka-player-demo.appspot.com/assets/poster.jpg".
-Video Poster Image
+- "poster" - Url of the image to show when loading video
+- "attributes" - Any additional attributes you may wish to add to the video element